kaby76/Antlr4BuildTasks/Readme.md

 [Antlr4.Runtime.Standard](https://www.nuget.org/packages/Antlr4.Runtime.Standard/)
-the maintained equivalent to [Antlr4.Runtime](https://www.nuget.org/packages/Antlr4.Runtime/), Antlr4BuildTasks is a replacement for Antlr4.CodeGenerator with only minor changes to the .csproj file.
+the maintained equivalent to [Antlr4.Runtime](https://www.nuget.org/packages/Antlr4.Runtime/), Antlr4BuildTasks is a replacement for Antlr4.CodeGenerator requiring only minor changes to the .csproj file.

 To use this package, add the Antlr4BuildTasks and Antlr4.Runtime.Standard packages to your project, you can use the "NuGet Package Manager", or add the following lines to your .csproj file: